Paradigm-Free-Mapping/pySPFM/docs/examples.md

 # Examples

-## The effects of the selection of the regularization parameter
+## Understanding the Impact of Regularization Parameter Selection

 The following example shows the effects of the selection of the regularization parameter on the estimated coefficients.
 A simulated signal was generated using a variety of block and spike activation patterns, and adding gaussian noise.
 The regularization path was solved using the LARS algorithm for both the spike and block models.